Limited Submissions Proposal Development Process

 - Prospective PIs must submit a project summary/abstract to OSP in order to be considered for funding during the internal competition.
 The project summary/abstract is used to give a brief overview of the proposed project.

-OSP forwards all proposal summaries/abstracts received from prospective PIs by the INOI deadline to the appropriate dean(s) for review.
+OSP forwards all proposal summaries/abstracts received from prospective PIs by the INOI deadline to the appropriate Chief Research Officer (CRO) for review.

 - OSP reviews the INOIs and proposal summaries/abstracts to ensure that all essential information has been provided by the prospective PIs.

-- OSP will forward the names and abstracts of prospective PIs who submitted INOIs by the internal submission deadline to the appropriate dean(s).
+- OSP will forward the names and abstracts of prospective PIs who submitted INOIs by the internal submission deadline to the appropriate CRO.

-- The respective dean(s) will review the relevant funding announcement.
+- The CRO will review the relevant funding announcement.

-- The respective dean(s) will determine if a selection review committee will be formed based upon the guidelines of the funding announcement.
+- The CRO will determine if a selection review committee will be formed based upon the guidelines of the funding announcement.

-- The respective dean(s) and/or selection review committee will examine and assess the proposal summaries for academic merit and proposal readiness according to the relative funding announcement.
+- The CRO and/or selection review committee will examine and assess the proposal summaries for academic merit and proposal readiness according to the relative funding announcement.

-- The respective dean(s) and/or selection review committee will select the proposals to be submitted to the funding agency and forward them to OSP.
+- The CRO and/or selection review committee will select the proposals to be submitted to the funding agency and forward them to OSP.

 - OSP will contact the prospective PIs to schedule a proposal development meeting.